-Birds avoid their predators using the following strategies: (1) Camouflage, (2) Living near ‘Protector’ species, (3) Nest cover and concealment, and (4) Retreat.
+Most birds avoid predators using camouflage.
+However, birds also avoid their predators using secondary methods such as living near ‘protector’ species, using nest cover and concealment, their ability to retreat.
 Birds will try to avoid detection first before they attempt to make their escape if needed.

 The most natural way for birds to avoid any detection from their predators is to resort to their camouflage.
 There are two ways that they do so: (a) plumage camouflage and (b) egg camouflage.
 It makes sense that birds have to get this right or run a risk of sticking out like a sore thumb, attracting predators.
 Camouflage is used to reduce the number of resources that will need to be spent on escaping and devising other strategies to cope with predator detection.

 (a) Plumage Camouflage

 Firstly, the birds will use their plumage to camouflage and blend in with the surroundings.
 If you’re a beginner birder and don’t know the terminology, plumage is actually the patterning and colors of a bird’s feathers.
 So a well-camouflaged plumage of a bird should help a bird blend into its surroundings well to avoid detection from its predators.